 | Recovery Period | Outdoor workers in heat | As needed (min.
 5 min) | Paid | Required under 8 CCR § 3395. |

 Attestation is not a statutory requirement — but it's a critical documentation practice.
 Time records showing missed, short, or late meal periods can create a rebuttable presumption that the meal period was not provided, shifting the burden to the employer to rebut (Donohue v.
 AMN Services).
-Without attestation records, you're defending a claim with no evidence.
-With them, you're presenting documented proof before the question is even asked.
+Attestation records are contemporaneous evidence — the kind that may help rebut that presumption.
+Without them, you're reconstructing what happened months later, from memory.

 PAGA — the Private Attorneys General Act — allows any aggrieved employee (one who personally suffered a violation) to bring a representative action on behalf of all similarly situated coworkers.
 There's no class certification requirement.
 The default civil penalty under Labor Code § 2699(f) is $100 per aggrieved employee per pay period.
 The $200 tier applies in defined circumstances — including a prior PAGA finding within five years or conduct found to be malicious, fraudulent, or oppressive.
 Courts may reduce penalties.
 Attorney fees are recoverable.
-100 workers, 10 pay periods: $100,000 before fees.
+100 workers, 10 pay periods: $100,000 in baseline exposure before fees — though the 2024 reforms cap penalties at 15% for employers who took all reasonable steps to comply before receiving a PAGA notice, and 30% within 60 days after.
+Documented compliance is what qualifies you for the caps.

 See It in Action

-Every feature generates documentation that holds up — not just in daily operations, but the moment an auditor, plaintiff's attorney, or DOL investigator asks for it.
+Every feature generates documentation built for the moment an auditor, plaintiff's attorney, or DOL investigator asks for it — not just for daily operations.

 The questions operations managers actually ask — answered directly.

 California Labor Code § 512 requires a 30-minute, duty-free meal break for any shift over 5 hours.
 A second meal break is required for shifts over 10 hours.
 The employee must be fully relieved of all duties.
-If no compliant break is provided, the employer owes one additional hour of pay at the employee's regular rate under Labor Code § 226.7 — per missed break, per workday.
+If no compliant break is provided, the employer owes one additional hour of pay at the employee's regular rate for that workday under Labor Code § 226.7 — and rest break violations carry a separate workday premium.

 Yes — rest breaks are paid.
 California requires a 10-minute net rest break for every 4 hours worked (or major fraction thereof).
 Employers must authorize and permit rest breaks.
 Unlike meal breaks, rest breaks cannot be waived by agreement.
 A missed rest break triggers the same one-hour premium pay penalty as a missed meal break.

 PAGA allows an aggrieved employee — one who personally suffered a violation — to bring a representative action on behalf of similarly situated coworkers.
 The default penalty under Labor Code § 2699(f) is $100 per aggrieved employee per pay period.
 The $200 tier applies in defined circumstances — including a prior PAGA finding within five years or malicious, fraudulent, or oppressive conduct.
-Courts may reduce penalties.
 Attorney fees are typically recoverable.
-100 workers, 10 pay periods: $100,000 before fees.
+100 workers, 10 pay periods: $100,000 in baseline exposure — though the 2024 reforms cap penalties at 15% or 30% for employers who took all reasonable steps to comply.

 Break attestation is not a statutory requirement — but it's a common documentation practice that significantly strengthens an employer's position.
 Before clocking out, employees confirm whether they took their required breaks.
 If they didn't, it's documented immediately rather than reconstructed later.
 Time records showing missed or late meal periods can create a rebuttable presumption of violation, so having the employee's own confirmation on record is critical defense documentation.